Nottingham FC Owner Marinakis on Sky Sports: PL Ambitions, Promises and Olympiacos FC | in.gr

 “Edu was a very good player, a very good sporting and technical director before.
 I have a lot of respect for him.
 He has done an excellent job at Arsenal.
 I would like to cooperate with him on a much bigger project, a global project, and I’m optimistic that in case all this goes ahead, it will be another successful venture for both of us.”

-It speaks volumes, doesn’t it, about where you’re going in football with the clubs that you own, that you can even get conversations with these people, that they’re even interested in coming to work for you.
+It speaks volumes, doesn’t it, about where you’re going in football with the clubs that you own, that you can even get into the same room with these people, that they’re interested in coming to work for you.
 It’s a sign of your ambition, isn’t it?

+Evangelos Marinakis’ every move attracts international attention.
+CR Vasco da Gama is currently at the forefront of his ambitions.

-Olympiacos was the first club that Marinakis bought back in 2010.
-He’s gone on to buy Nottingham Forest and Rio Ave in Portugal.
-But he’s now told us he has further plans to expand his football operation much further afield.
+Sky Sports notes: Olympiacos was the first club that Marinakis bought back in 2010.
+Since then, he’s gone on to buy Nottingham Forest and Rio Ave in Portugal.
+But now he tells us he has plans to expand his football operation much further afield.

 “Brazil, most.”